idealley/feathers-hooks-rediscache/README.md

 ## Releases
 * Versions 1.x.x are compatible with Feathersjs 3.x.x
-* Versions 0.x.x are compatible with Feathersjs 2.x.x -> those will not be updated anymore
+* Versions 0.x.x are compatible with Feathersjs 2.x.x -> this branch will not be updated anymore

 ## Installation